Karim2501/base-arch-linux/README.md

 - In this repository you will find packages-scripts for the base install of Arch Linux and the Gnome, KDE, Cinnamon and Xfce desktop environments.
 More to c ome for Windows Managers soon.
-- Modify the packages to your liking, make the script executable with chmod +x scriptname and then run with ./scriptname.
+- Modify the packages to your liking, make the script executable with `chmod +x kde.sh` and then run with `./kde.sh`.
 - Remember that the first part of the Arch Linux install is manual.
 The Arch Linux Wiki: https://wiki.archlinux.org/title/Installation_guide.
 - Install the base packages and make sure to inlcude git so that you can clone the repository in arch-chroot.